VSMCV/VFD-Clock/README.md

 # VFD-Clock
-Hardware design and software files for a vacuum fluorescent display clock
+hardware design and software files for a vacuum fluorescent display clock

-Code will soon be commented.